greymatter-io/helm-charts/docs/Deploy with Minikube.md

 ### Configure Voyager Ingress

-For Kubernetes, we recommend the [Voyager Ingress Controller](https://appscode.com/products/voyager/), which automatically provisions a load balancer from a variety of supported cloud providers like EKS in AWS.
+For Kubernetes, we use the [Voyager Ingress Controller](https://appscode.com/products/voyager/), which automatically provisions a load balancer from a variety of supported cloud providers like EKS in AWS.
 This allows you to access the cluster at the provided load balancer URL.

 At present, there's [an issue](https://github.com/appscode/voyager/issues/1415) specifying Voyager as a dependency so we need to manually configure Voyager ingress as a prerequisite.
 This can be done with following commands: